Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/mpdecimal/README.md

 ### Version 2.5.1 from CPE 21.06 on

   * The EasyConfig is a direct port of the one of the University of Antwerpen.

+### Version 4.0.0 from CVPE 23.12 on

+  * Trivial port of the EasyConfig for 2.5.1.

+  * Now also copy some license information to the installation directories.

+  * Improved sanity checks.